 Once you are under tremendous pressure and adapted to working in a high-pressure corporate environment, you tend to ignore yourself – as you don’t have time to pay attention and look deep inside yourself to know whether something wrong is going on inside.
 This is really a bitter truth

 Another cause for concern for the majority of women is the fact that they take things seriously only when they see some visual signs – rather apparent signs and symptoms.
 This is in fact a major fallacy on their part because most of the major diseases of women and some very serious conditions – such as breast cancer and ovarian cancers do not show any symptoms in the initial stages.

 Certain types of breast cancers and ovarian cancers tend to go unnoticed even in the advanced stages due to their symptoms that often mimic symptoms of less serious health issues – such as indigestion, heartburn, abdominal discomfort.
 Even other serious health issues in women – for instance – heart attacks often go unnoticed and, in some cases, go without being detected or misdiagnosed as well.

-Women are more prone to certain health conditions in general including anxiety, depression, osteoporosis, back pain, urinary tract infections and premenstrual syndrome and PCOS.
+Women’s health issues -Unique to Them: Women are more prone to certain health conditions in general including anxiety, depression, osteoporosis, back pain, urinary tract infections, and premenstrual syndrome, and PCOS.
 Meet a specialist doctor to learn more about the measures that you can take to minimize the risk of these conditions.

 Let us come together and join hands on this “International Women’s Day” and choose to challenge all the major health issues that are unique to us.
 Let us take a step forward towards creating awareness.